xumzheng/microsoft-graph-docs/api-reference/beta/resources/educationsynchronizationprofile.md

 ---
-title: "educationSynchronizationProfile resource type"
+title: educationSynchronizationProfile resource type
-description: "Represents a set of configurations used to synchronize education entities and roster information from a source directory to Azure Active Directory (Azure AD).
-This resource provides a programmatic representation used in School Data Sync."
+description: Represents a set of configurations used to synchronize education entities and roster information from a source directory to Azure Active Directory (Azure AD).
+This resource provides a programmatic representation used in School Data Sync.
-author: "mmast-msft"
+author: mmast-msft
 ms.localizationpriority: medium
-ms.prod: "education"
+ms.prod: education
 doc_type: resourcePageType
 ---